Académie Fratellini, Paris

 After their divorce in 1987 Annie continued to run the circus school and the circus.
 Her daughter Valérie took the role of white faced clown.The circus school worked from a big top at the La Vilette district in Paris.

-The project continued and the new circus school premises where inaugurated in 2003.
+After the resignation of Gachet, the project continued and the new circus school premises where inaugurated in 2003.
 The star shaped circus building called L’Altaïr was designed by architects Patrick Bouchain and Loïc Julienne.
 The 8 pointed star shaped building was constructed of wood and re-used building materials and can seat 1600 people.

 Four points of the star shape stick out of the building, these are part of the building seating arrangements.
 Every point can also be covered from sight by red fabric to reduce seating capacity and make the building feel more intimate.
 The height of the building is 25 meters.